nickjackolaisen/BusinessInitiaitive/_posts/statistics/general/2024-03-05-cfo_salary_business_size.md

 <img alt="compensation considerations" src="/images/content/success-favors-the-prepared.png" title="How much money are you able to make as a CFO?" style="width: 63%; height: 63%">
 </center>

+When considering how to structure CFO compensation, it's essential to consider more than the size of the company and its revenue, as these factors are critical in determining pay scales.

+For example, the answer to: "How much does a CFO of a startup make?" can vary widely, often starting lower but with potential for significant equity compensation, which can be extremely valuable in successful ventures.

 In addition to base salary, CFOs often receive various forms of additional compensation, including bonus structures, stock options, and other incentives.

+CFO salary small company setups often focus on a mix of salary and equity to compensate for the lower initial cash compensation compared to larger firms.

+This structure is essential to attract top talent who can drive the company's financial strategy towards growth.

 These components can vary significantly depending on the size of the company.